-Excerpts from the Scottish Government Health Directorates' Option Appraisal Guide, Appendix 3
+Excerpts from the Scottish Capital Investment Manual Option Appraisal Guide, Appendix 2

-A3.4 This process necessarily assigns numeric values to judgements.
-These judgements should not be arbitrary or subjective, but should reflect expert views, and should be supported by objective information.
+2.3 This process necessarily assigns numeric values to judgements.
+These judgements should not be arbitrary or subjective, but should reflect expert views, and should be supported by objective information...

-A3.15 ...
-The credibility of the scores depends upon the provision of a rational justification to support them, including measurement where possible.
-In any case, project sponsors must be able to provide justification for each and every score that is awarded, and the Scottish Government Health Directorates will expect this to be recorded in full detail.
+2.13The credibility of the scores depends upon the provision of a rational justification to support them, including measurement where possible.
+In any case, project sponsors must be able to provide justification for each and every score that is awarded, and the Scottish Government Health and Social Care Directorates will expect this to be recorded in full detail.

 - 6.9.2 This can cause difficulties in practice, as people who take part in weighted scoring events whether patients, carers or staff may already have strong views about which option is the best.
 This may be what has motivated them to participate in the process.
 However, the expectation in weighted scoring processes is that participants will score the options on the basis of the information and evidence available, and not on their own personal preferences, or the preferences of any group(s) to which they may belong.
-Despite this expectation, the process does require people to make value judgements.
-"It is the number of people involved in the process and their expertise that lends credibility to these value judgements". - 6.9.3 The results of weighted scoring must be tested for robustness.
+Despite this expectation, the process does require people to make value judgements. - 6.9.3 The results of weighted scoring must be tested for robustness.
 This can be carried out through 'sensitivity analysis' which involves testing the assumptions underlying weights and scores, by making changes and considering any impact that these changes have.
 Where there have been differing views between participants about weights and scores, it may be helpful to explore the impact of the different views expressed.
 Event facilitators should explain that weights and scores will be subject to sensitivity testing and that this is a standard part of the option appraisal process. - 6.9.4 The outcome of a weighted scoring process may be considered to be unsound if there is evidence of non-objective strategic scoring by participants.
 Extreme scoring patterns (for example, where one option has been given the highest possible scores and others have been given nil or exceptionally low scores) may suggest that some participants have scored in order to achieve a particular outcome, rather than on the basis of a fair assessment of the information and evidence available.
-This could potentially result in the whole exercise having to be repeated or in some participants' scores being excluded.
+This could potentially result in the whole exercise having to be repeated or in some participants' scores being excluded. - 6.9.5 It is essential that people are very clear about the expectations about objectivity from the outset, and are made aware that extreme scoring behaviours, which do not appear to have a rational explanation, may undermine the process.
+This can be difficult to explain, and some participants may be concerned at the perception that judgements may require to be made about whether scores are sufficiently objective.